Here's a guide to help you understand what the different terms mean, so you know where you stand.

 But our Balance After Bills feature brings you an even clearer understanding of your finances.
 It takes into account regular outgoings such as standing orders and Direct Debits and estimates your likely balance after those bills.

-If you have an iPhone or iPad, you can use Balance After Bills to help manage your money until payday.
+You can use Balance After Bills to help manage your money until payday.

 Just log on to the HSBC UK Mobile Banking app to activate Balance After Bills on a current account that has at least one standing order or Direct Debit.